-Inclusive theatre performances coordinated in Wales have been held across five locations in Lesotho, southern Africa, in the run up to World Down Syndrome Awareness Day on Wednesday 21 March.
+Inclusive theatre performances coordinated in Wales have been held across five locations in Lesotho, southern Africa, in the run-up to World Down’s Syndrome Awareness Day on Wednesday, March 21.

 Venues included the Mamohato Children’s Centre run by Sentebale – set up by Prince Seeiso and Prince Harry.
 Here, the production was performed for staff from their disability department and the rest of the organisation who were undergoing disability awareness focus training.